Blackmun resigns as CEO as USOC addresses wide abuse scandal

 ”We need a CEO in place who can (tend) to this current situation and work hard to get things back on a positive track,” Probst said.

-The USOC said it was starting several initiatives, including providing new funding and resources for Nassar victims and others in Olympic sports who have been subject to abuse.
-It also will review its relationships with national governing bodies of Olympic sports and double funding to the U.S. Center for SafeSport.
+The USOC said it was starting several initiatives, including providing new funding and resources for Nassar victims and others in Olympic sports who have been subject to abuse; sex-abuse cases in swimming, taekwondo and speedskating have also occurred during Blackmun’s tenure.
+The USOC also will review its relationships with national governing bodies of Olympic sports and double funding to the U.S. Center for SafeSport.

 John Manly, an attorney representing Nassar victims in a lawsuit that seeks monetary damages and court oversight of USA Gymnastics, said it was victims speaking out about the USOC that forced Blackmun to resign.